mariiaromaniuk/mariiaromaniuk/README.md

 ## Hi, I'm Mariia  👩🏻‍💻 = 👩🏻‍🎨 + 👩🏻‍🔧 + ☕

 <img src="https://github.com/mariiaromaniuk/mariiaromaniuk/blob/master/mr.png" alt="">
-I am a software engineer with a background in design.
+I'm a software engineer with a background in design.
 My interests span humanities and STEM, industry and academia, human-computer interaction, intuitive design, and personal computing.
-I focus on creative problem-solving at the intersection of technology and social impact.
-I'm dedicated to using innovative tools to automate the accessibility of resources by building applications that matter.
-I'm currently working on the voice-assisted online learning platform for providing educational resources to visually challenged users.
+I'm dedicated to using innovative tools to automate the accessibility of resources at the intersection of technology and social impact.
+I'm currently working on the voice-assisted online learning platform for providing educational resources to the visually challenged users.
 I'm excited to collaborate and share ideas with colleagues and thinkers around me!

 ###